Everything You Need for Halloween

 -When you hear It’s Halloween put your arms up like you’re saying Hooray!

--When you hear each of the characters (such as I see a ghost), point to each one in the classroom, or in your book.
+-When you hear each of the characters (such as I see a ghost), point to each one.
+When you hear Oooooh, wave your arms in a spooky way.

 Here are the lyrics: